handegar/fv1emu/README.md

     $ ./fv1emu --help
     $ ./fv1emu --in INPUT.WAV --out OUTPUT.WAV --bin ALGO.BIN

+## Debugger

+    It is possible to step-debug a FV-1 program by adding the '-debug' paramenter.
+    One can then inspect the internal state and registers of the system for each operation.

 ## Todos

 - Change to "beep" for Wav handling.
 This will enable streaming as well as doing wav stuff